Department of Music and Dance

 Do I have to carry my instrument back and forth from my dorm room?No, lockers are available in the Music Building for most instruments.
 There is no fee for these lockers, but you must register with Prof. Toner and you must provide your own lock.
 It is always a good idea to make sure your instrument is covered by insurance (such as a parent's homeowner's policy) before you bring it to school.

 Who is the conductor?Prof. D. Thomas Toner is a graduate of the University of Massachusetts/Amherst, the Yale School of Music, and the Eastman School of Music (where he was a member of the world-famous Eastman Wind Ensemble).
-Prof. Toner is Principal Percussionist of the Vermont Symphony and can be heard on several CD's recently issued by Arabesque Records (more information).
+Prof. Toner is Principal Percussionist of the Vermont Symphony and can be heard on many CD's recently issued by Elektra and Arabesque Records (more information).

 What is the atmosphere like during rehearsals?Prof. Toner tries to balance hard work and fun, which is not always easy to do.
 You will be encouraged to play better - not screamed at.
 You'll find Band members to be relaxed, friendly, supportive, and sharing of your love for music.